buildlucid/lucid-cms/packages/sqlite-adapter/README.md

 > The official SQLite adapter for Lucid CMS

 The Lucid CMS SQLite adapter allows you to use SQLite as your database.
 This is ideal for local development.
-This registers a [SQLite dialect](https://kysely-org.github.io/kysely-apidoc/classes/SqliteDialect.html) for [Kysely](https://kysely.dev/) under the hood and utilises the [better-sqlite3](https://github.com/WiseLibs/better-sqlite3) library.
+This registers a [SQLite dialect](https://kysely-org.github.io/kysely-apidoc/classes/SqliteDialect.html) for [Kysely](https://kysely.dev/) under the hood and utilizes the [better-sqlite3](https://github.com/WiseLibs/better-sqlite3) library.

 ## Installation